in28minutes/in28minutes.github.io/_blog/articles/2017-01-28-spring-boot-unit-testing-with-junit-top20.md

 - How to write a unit test for POST Service?

 ## Tools you will need
 - Maven 3.0+ is your build tool
 - Your favorite IDE.
-We use Eclipse.
+We use Eclipse or IntellIJ.
 - JDK 17

 ## Complete Maven Project With Code Examples